Developer Relations (DevRel)

 Is DevRel for you?

-After ~15 years of experience building and leading Developer Relations teams, programs, and strategies, I’ve developed tried-and-true methodologies while continually evolving my approaches to accommodate market trends and technological advancements.
+After 15+ years of experience building and leading Developer Relations teams and programs, I’ve developed proven strategic frameworks that I bring to any project.
+I balance what I’ve learned with a commitment to continually evolving my practice to adapt to and integrate new trends and advancements.

 Whatever your needs and goals, if we collaborate, I’ll help you identify opportunities for your company to benefit from DevRel, determine your goals, and set forth a strategy to achieve them.
 On the other hand, if I feel like DevRel is not the right strategy for you, I’ll tell you.

-I’m happy to share my experience and expertise in DevRel as a consultant and fractional leader with companies that are building the next generation of developer tools.
-If that’s you, and you’re curious about where DevRel might fit into your business strategy, let’s talk!
+I’m happy to share my experience and expertise in DevRel as a consultant and fractional leader with companies that are building the next generation of developer tools, platforms, and protocols.
+If that’s you, and you’re curious about how DevRel might boost your business strategy, let’s talk.